 If you test positive from any testing source, follow the instructions below.

-- If you test positive from a testing source outside of BJC HealthCare and WashU Med, employees must report your results by emailing Occupational Health at email@example.com.
+- If you test positive from a testing source outside of BJC HealthCare and WashU Med, including a home rapid antigen test, employees must report your results by emailing Occupational Health at email@example.com.
 To reduce call volume, please do not call the Hotline.
 Students must email Dr. Karen Winters.

 - You will be asked to stay home, or to leave school/work immediately if you are already at school/work.
 Occupational Health will quickly assess your situation to determine next steps to protect you and your HIPAA rights.